cityofaustin/techstack/.github/ISSUE_TEMPLATE/content_debt.md

 ---
 name: Content debt
 about: For publishing content on Joplin that should be changed or improved in the future when we have new functionality available
+title: ''
+labels: ''
+assignees: ''

 ---

 *Make sure to add the label "Content debt."
 If available, add the appropriate "Content type" or "Feature" label.*

 **What is the URL?**